The Rocket Knows Where It Is

 Hardware Architecture

-The primary mission for the avionics system is to control the deployment of recovery mechanisms such as parachutes.
-Thus, our custom-developed flight computer “Sting” holds all the sensors needed to track the rocket’s trajectory and wires directly to the recovery system.
+The primary mission for the avionics system is to control the deployment of recovery mechanisms such as parachutes and ignite and monitor the propulsion system.
+Thus, our custom-developed core flight computer “Stigma” and exchangeable mission boards hold all the sensors needed to track the rocket’s trajectory and wires directly to the recovery system.
 All the sensor data collected is stored in on-board memory and downlinked to our ground station.
-Each flight computer is powered by its own power management module that hosts LiIon batteries and enables on-pad charging.
+Each flight computer is powered by its own power management module that hosts Lithium-Ion battery cells and enables on-pad charging.
+Our custom engine controller "Hephaistos" is responsible for controlling tanking operations and engine startup.

-There are many secondary mission objectives such as collection of sensor data, control of onboard camera systems, actuation of non-mission-critical systems and communication with payloads, and the systems involved are located all over the rocket.
-The rocket therefore has a vehicle bus running along the length of the rocket that consists of a voltage supply and a CAN bus communication line.
-Custom-developed IO modules then provide sensor, actuator and communication ports and relay information between those endpoint devices and the flight computer via the CAN bus.
+There are many secondary mission objectives such as collection of sensor data for later analysis, control of onboard camera systems, actuation of non-mission-critical systems and communication with payloads.
+The systems involved are located all over the rocket which therefore has a vehicle bus running along the length of the rocket that consists of a voltage supply and CAN bus communication lines.
+Custom-developed IO modules then provide sensor, actuator and communication ports and relay information between those endpoint devices and the flight computer via a CAN bus.

 Software Development